-The direct costs for a student to attend Wyoming Catholic College are as follows:
+The direct costs for a student to attend Wyoming Catholic College in the 2024-2025 academic year are as follows:

-2022-2023

-Tuition \$25,000
+Tuition \$26,500

-Room and Board \$9,700
+Room and Board \$11,000

-Books, Materials and Activities Fee \$800
+Books, Materials, and Activities Fee \$2,500

-TOTAL \$35,500
+TOTAL \$40,000

-Books, Materials and Activities Fee: This required fee includes all course books, reading packets, and handouts distributed to the students each academic year.
+Books, Materials, and Activities Fee: This required fee includes all course books, reading packets, and handouts distributed to the students each academic year.
 The activities fee includes use of a nearby gym, swimming pool, laundry facilities and other services.
+Additionally, this fee supplements the outdoor activities including horsemanship, the 21-day trip, outdoor-week trips, WFR/WFA, and leader-week trainings.
+These fees must be paid no later than the beginning of each semester.

 Student Health Insurance: Students must provide proof of health insurance every year of enrollment at the College.
-For students in need of insurance, we recommend visiting www.ehealthinsurance.com to choose the medical insurance plan that best meets their needs.
+For students in need of insurance, we recommend visiting www. ehealthinsurance.com to choose the medical insurance plan that best meets their needs.